Soros87/go_blog/readme.md

 ## Consensus-Breaking Change

 This branch introduces a consensus-breaking change that affects how blocks are validated in the network.
 The change is [describe the change].
+Example
-Eg.This branch introduces a consensus-breaking change by switching the block hash algorithm from SHA-256 to SHA-3.
+This branch introduces a consensus-breaking change by switching the block hash algorithm from SHA-256 to SHA-3.

 ### Implications